redbrick/static-site/source/_posts/2017-week-23-announce.md

  - Where: LG26
  - More information here: https://www.facebook.com/events/184569888696957/

-Diarmiud McManus (elephant), a former Redbrick member and now a Security Engineer is coming into to give a talk on safer sexting.
+Diarmaid McManus (elephant), a former Redbrick member and now a Security Engineer is coming into to give a talk on safer sexting.
 If you're worried about Donald Trump seeing your private parts and dirty messages this is the event for you.